juliachanb/juliachanb.github.io/pages/resume.md

 Reveal's radio show is broadcast by all of the 10 major markets.

 In November, Reveal's podcast hit one million downloads a month and in December, we reached more than 1.2 million downloads.
-Reveal podcast listeners are mostly between the ages of 18 and 35.
+67 percent of Reveal podcast listeners are between the ages of 18 to 34 – this is almost twice the national average (38 percent).
 ___

 #### Communications Manager